Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit

-For CMOPs, more than one objective need to be optimized simultaneously subject to constraints.
-Generally speaking, CMOPs are much more difficult to solve than their unconstrained counterparts - unconstrained multi-objective optimization problems (MOPs).
-Constrained multi-objective evolutionary algorithms (CMOEAs) are particularly designed to solve CMOPs, with the capability of balancing the search between the feasible and infeasible regions in the search space \cite{runarsson2005search}.
-In fact, two basic issues need to be considered carefully when designing a CMOEA.
-One is to balance the feasible solutions and the infeasible solutions, the other is to balance the convergence and diversity of a CMOEA.
+For CMOPs, more than one objective must be optimized simultaneously, subject to constraints.
+Generally speaking, CMOPs are much more difficult to solve than their unconstrained counterparts---unconstrained multi-objective optimization problems (MOPs).
+Constrained multi-objective evolutionary algorithms (CMOEAs) are particularly designed to solve CMOPs, with the capability of balancing the search between the feasible and infeasible regions in the search space \citep{runarsson2005search}.
+In fact, two basic issues must be considered carefully when designing a CMOEA.
+One is to manage the effort devoted to seeking feasible, rather than infeasible, solutions; the other is to balance the convergence and diversity of the CMOEA.

-To address the former issue, constraint handling mechanisms need to be carefully designed by researchers.
-The existing constraint handling methods can be broadly classified into five different types, including feasibility maintenance, use of penalty functions, separation of constraint violation and objective values, multi-objective constraint handling and hybrid methods \cite{CoelloCoello:2002gp}.